 Music Director of Siam Philharmonic

-For 40 years’ pursuit of excellence, The Chinese University of Hong Kong Chorus (CU Chorus) has become one of the best local university choirs in Hong Kong.
-With a global vision, CU Chorus has performed not only on the local stage, but also in various cities in southern China and Southeast Asia.
-With its high quality performances and innovative programmes, CU Chorus is dedicated to promote the art of choral music to the general public.
+With relentless pursuit of excellence for nearly half a century, The Chinese University of Hong Kong Chorus (CU Chorus) is one of the best local university choirs in Hong Kong, presenting performances not only for local audiences, but also for music lovers across China and Southeast Asia.
+CU Chorus is dedicated to promote the art of choral music with its high quality performances and innovative programmes.

 CU Chorus was founded in 1972 by a group of CUHK students.
 In the early days, the role of conductor was taken up by students.
 Since the 1990s, the formal post of Music Director and Conductor has been established.
 The post was first taken up by Dennis Ng, followed by Yeh Cheung-shing from 2000 to 2005, and Leon Chu from 2006.
 CU Chorus expanded its range of performances in recent years including public concerts, free campus concerts, overseas exchange performances, Christmas caroling, conducting workshops and charity outreach performances.